livepeer/video-nft/README.md

 The main module is the [`videonft.minter`](https://livepeer.github.io/video-nft/modules/minter.html) which consists of 3 parts:

  - The `Uploader` to send files from the local context (e.g. picked by the user on a file picker) to the Livepeer API.
  - The `Api` component, used to interact with the Livepeer API or a proxy to it.
-   Abstracts the video-processing and IPFS exporting APIs for preparing the video for an NFT.
+   Abstracts the video-processing and storing APIs for preparing the video for an NFT.
  - The `Web3` component, used to actually mint the NFT given the IPFS URLs obtained from the `Api` component above.